johker/pushr/README.md

 ## What is Push?

-Push is a stack-based Turing-complete programming language that enables autoconstructive evolution in its programs.
+Push is a stack-based, Turing-complete programming language that enables autoconstructive evolution in its programs.
 More information can be found [here](http://faculty.hampshire.edu/lspector/push.html).

 ## Supported Stack Types